 The truth is, “electric cars” has always been a heavily Googled search term, whether it be those electric toy cars for the kids, or the grownup version.
 The search term hit its peak in 2008, right when Tesla launched its first electric car – the Tesla Roadster.
-In the past few months, we’ve seen a slight increase in search popularity, yet it hasn’t managed to reach the peak of 2008.

 Ever since garages became a thing in Silicon Valley, an endless array of businesses have sprung up promising “to make the world a better place”.
 Now that President Trump has announced to withdraw the US from the Paris Climate Agreement, it appears that we need businesses like these more than ever.

 193 Parties agreed to the Paris Agreement at COP21 last year.
 This agreement strengthened the global response to the threat of climate change, promising to keep the global temperature rise well below 2 degrees Celsius.